-Simply put, you’re stressed out even if you’re happy during the holidays and this can cause digestive issues, increased headaches, body aches, and an uptick in anxiety and even depression.
-This can manifest in a variety of ways from bloating, constipation, diarrhea, cramps, and gas, to more serious digestive conditions such as Irritable Bowel Syndrome or Inflammatory Bowel Disease, to name just a few.
+Simply put, you’re stressed out even if you’re happy during the holidays, and this can cause digestive issues, increased headaches, body aches, and an uptick in anxiety and even depression.
+This can manifest in a variety of ways, from bloating, constipation, diarrhea, cramps, and gas, to more serious digestive conditions such as Irritable Bowel Syndrome or Inflammatory Bowel Disease, to name just a few.

 Plant-Based Foods to Boost Your Immune System

 One of the many benefits of eating plant-based foods is the increased consumption of protective qualities.
 Most plant-based foods are naturally rich in immune system-boosting nutrients.
-While a well-rounded diet is a great key to overall health, there are certain nutrients that offer a bit more of a leg up when looking to kick the common cold or the flu.
+While a well-rounded diet is a great key to overall health, certain nutrients offer a bit more of a leg up when looking to kick the common cold or the flu.
 Plus, many of these foods can be properly packed into travel-friendly recipes.
 Infuse your body with protection while you’re on the plane, bus, or train!

-You may be sick of hearing about getting your vitamin C, yet during the holidays it’s as important as ever to make sure you’re getting enough of this vital nutrient.
-This water-soluble vitamin is found in many “fruits and vegetables, including oranges, strawberries, kiwi fruit, bell peppers, broccoli, kale and spinach.”
-Along with battling high blood pressure, potentially reducing the risk of heart disease, improving absorption of iron, and protecting your brain, vitamin C is also well known for its ability to boost your immune system.
+You may be sick of hearing about getting your vitamin C, yet during the holidays, it’s as important as ever to make sure you’re getting enough of this vital nutrient.
+This water-soluble vitamin is found in many “fruits and vegetables, including oranges, strawberries, kiwi fruit, bell peppers, broccoli, kale, and spinach.”
+Along with battling high blood pressure, potentially reducing the risk of heart disease, improving the absorption of iron, and protecting your brain, vitamin C is also well known for its ability to boost your immune system.
 How so?
 Vitamin C has been shown to help your white blood cells function at their optimal ability, thereby providing better defenses against foreign invaders.